smashtestio/smashtest/README.md

 ## What is SmashTEST?

-Store tests in a tree.
-It will greatly speed up the building and updating of automated tests.
+SmashTEST is a language for describing test cases.

+Greatly speed up your automated testing by storing tests in a tree.

 Trees represent how we think when we're testing.
 They allow you to list all the permutations that branch off from any given page or input.